 This very problem was highlighted many years ago in FIP research.

-In an interview with Dr Diane Addie, who is a scientist and world expert on FIP, Dr Addie describes how her studies, which only used naturally infected cats, had overturned many of the results from earlier studies from lab-infected cats :
+In an interview with Dr Diane Addie, who is a scientist and world expert on FIP, Dr Addie describes how her studies, which only used naturally infected cats, had overturned many of the results from earlier studies (by others) from lab-infected cats :

 "It would seem that you're saying that using purposely infected laboratory cats to study the disease was actually counter productive and led scientists down the wrong path entirely?"

 DR ADDIE: "Absolutely!"

 "This (new) research has overturned 40 years of research based on laboratory strains."